How common is psychosis

 Anti-psychotic medication is commonly prescribed to people experiencing psychosis symptoms.
 However, the reality is that medications do not work for everyone, many stop taking their medications, and re-hospitalisation is common.
 Fortunately, psychotherapy, including modern forms of cognitive therapy such as ACT, have been shown to be helpful.

 Groups such as the Hearing Voices Network point to the evidence that 70% of voice hearers can identify a traumatic life event that triggered their voices.
 Similarly, they encourage voice hearers to talk about their voices and what they mean as a way to reduce anxiety and isolation.
 For example, the Maastricht Approach is a structured way of exploring the life experiences that may have lead to the hearing of voices, the possible meaning of those voices, current coping strategies and current supports.
 Similarly, a modified Maastricht approach is used for people who experience paranoia.
+I am Registered as a Licensed Maastricht Alternative Approach Practitioner and a Member of the International Association of Maastricht Alternative Approach Practitioners.

 If you are experiencing psychosis symptoms, I would encourage you to engage in a non-stigmatising and collaborative approach to making sense of your current experiences.
 As a psychologist who is trained in the Maastricht Approach, as well as modern cognitive behavioural therapies, I would welcome the opportunity to continue your recovery journey toward a values-based life.